 Brown asks her patients: How much is this disrupting your life?
 Do you need medication or to go on disability?
 Do you need to be hospitalized?
 Fortunately, this condition only affects 0.5 to 2 percent of pregnant women.
 Unfortunately, if you have it for one pregnancy, you are likely to have it for another.
 “We encourage people to try to go medication free,” Price says, but adds that if a woman really cannot function normally in her day-to-day life, she will prescribe it.

 3. Implantation Cramping and/or Bleeding

-Implantation bleeding usually occurs a few days—or up to two weeks—after implantation.
+Implantation bleeding as an early pregnancy symptom usually occurs a few days—or up to two weeks—after implantation.
 In other words, before you actually know you’re pregnant.

 “There are a ton of pregnancies that have early trimester bleeding and turn out to be fine,” explains Price.
 This has to do with changes in the level of progesterone in the body, or it can be related to the cervix.
 If the blood is brown and painless, assume all is fine and wear a liner.

 Heavy bleeding, spotting, and cramping can all be early signs of pregnancy.
 This also could (or could not) be a sign of something more serious, like a miscarriage.